buyingpropertyintamarindo.com

 ☀️ Dry Season / High Season (December – April)

 This is when the money happens.
+Period.
 Occupancy hits 75–90% and rates peak.
-Christmas/New Year and Easter (Semana Santa) are essentially sold out months in advance at premium rates.
+Christmas/New Year and Easter (Semana Santa) are essentially sold out months in advance at premium rates — often 2x normal high-season rates.

 Lush green tropical landscape during rainy season